nimbella/netlify-plugin-nimbella/README.md

 1. **More runtimes:** implement functions in numerous languages including Python, Rust, Swift, Ruby, PHP, Java, Go, Node, and Deno.
 2. **Resource customization:** run functions for longer durations, and with more memory.
-3. **Support for key-value and object stores:** build stateful APIs, and handle images or files.
+3. **Support for key-value and object stores:** build stateful APIs, and handle images or files with no additional resources to provision.
 4. **Easier packaging:** skip the hassles of web packing and working with dependencies.
 5. **Cloud portability**: repeatable deployments that work across clouds.